cytoscape/cytoscape.js-blog/_drafts/2017-05-09-contributing.md

 - `src/`: The `src/` folder is likely where you'll spend most of your time; this folder contains the many files that are combined at build-time to create the `cytoscape.js` file that is used in applications.
 - `test/`: The `test/` folder contains tests for Cytoscape.js.
 If you are contributing a feature that can be tested, please add tests for this feature.
 If you are contributing a bugfix, add a test that fails without your bugfix.
 - `documentation/`: The `documentation/` folder contains documentation for all public features of Cytoscape.js (internal/ private APIs need not be documented here).
 For new features, please add documentation on how to use them here.
-- `dist/`: The `dist/` folder contains the most recent publically-released version of Cytoscape.js.
+- `dist/`: The `dist/` folder contains the most recent publicly-released version of Cytoscape.js.
 This is the version that is published to npm and [js.cytoscape.org/](http://js.cytoscape.org/) on each new release.
 - `build/`: Building Cytoscape.js will compile the many files within `src/` and emit two files here: one containing a non-minified build of Cytoscape.js and one containing a minified build.

 #### Building and Testing Cytoscape.js